-The current members of the SHEGC are Barbara Gibson (Chairman), Simon Tregoning and Peter Richards.
-The CEO, Group CFO, Group General Counsel, Company Secretary and Group SHE Director attend all meetings of the SHEGC by invitation.
-Other Executives, senior managers and employees attend meetings as required.
+The current members of the SHEGC are Barbara Gibson (Chairman), Simon Tregoning and Peter Richards, all of whom are independent Non-executive Directors of GrainCorp.
+The CEO, Group CFO, Group General Counsel, Company Secretary, Chief People and Transformation Officer and General Manager - SHE attend all meetings of the SHEGC by invitation.
+Other Executive Team members, senior managers and employees attend meetings as required.